tristaneason/grizzlytargets/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 The automatic installation of the plugin is the easiest way to install the plugin.
 You can install the plugin without even leaving your browser window and from within your WordPress dashboard.

 From your admin dashboard, go to Plugins > Add New.
-From the search box, type “WooCommerce order import” or “WooCommerce order export” and then search plugins.
+From the search box, type "WooCommerce order import" or "WooCommerce order export" and then search plugins.
 Click the install button on the Order Import Export Plugin for WooCommerce by WebToffee and then activate the plugin.

 Now you are ready to start importing and exporting orders and coupons to and from your store.